Naoghuman/lib-i18n/README.md

 Download<a name="Download" />
 ---

-Current `version` is `0.6.1`.
+Current `version` is `0.7.0`.
 Main points in this release are:
-* Update the `How to use the builder...` sections.
+* Additional unit tests were added to increase the stability of the library.
-* `JavaDoc` from the library is now online available: http://naoghuman.github.io/lib-i18n/apidocs
+* Extend and update the documentation.
+Add new sections 'Conventions' and 'Features'.

 **Maven coordinates**
 In context from a [Maven] project you can use following maven coordinates: